VarshaRajashekar/Containerized-App-Deployment/README.md

 docker run -d -p 80:80 sample-app

 # Verification Commands
-Check Docker Version
+To check Docker Version
 docker --version

-List Images
+to list the Images
 docker images

-List Running Containers
-docker ps
+To check the list of Containers running docker ps

-List All Containers
+Listing All Containers
 docker ps -a

 View Container Logs